DanySK/upgradle/README.md

 This program expects a configuration in form of a YAML, JSON, or TOML file.
 In the remainder, the former will be used.
+The documentation refers to the latest stable version.

 ### Available options